camconrad/compensator/contracts/README.md

 - **Proposal State Tracking**:
   The contract tracks both active and pending proposals to ensure proper lock period enforcement.
 It checks the last 10 proposals to determine if any are active or pending, and extends lock periods accordingly.

+- **Trustless Proposal Resolution**:
+  The contract implements a trustless proposal resolution mechanism where:
+  - Anyone can trigger resolution through `resolveProposal`
+  - Outcomes are determined by the Compound Governor's state
+  - Delegate voting is verified automatically
+  - Winning stakes are only transferred if the delegate voted correctly
+  - A 30-day timeout ensures proposals can't be stuck indefinitely

 - **Rewards Distribution Mechanism**:
   The contract uses an index-based reward distribution mechanism that accrues rewards based on each delegator's stake proportional to the total delegated COMP.
 This mechanism ensures fair reward distribution and proper accounting even when delegators deposit or withdraw at different times.